 Maria F. Dwyer

 Maria Fracassa Dwyer is a Member in the firm’s Labor and Employment Group concentrating in employment defense litigation and counseling.
 Maria is a trusted advisor to senior management across a wide range of industries including public and private employers.
 Maria represents clients across the entire spectrum of employment and labor law.
 Her clients include the staffing, education, nonprofit and food industries.
-She is also the Co-Practice Leader of the Food, Beverage and Hospitality Team.
+She is also the Member in Charge of Clark Hill's Detroit office and Co-Practice Leader of the Food, Beverage and Hospitality Team.

 Maria defends employers in employment-related claims.
 Her expertise includes: